mertssmnoglu/mailer.js/README.md

 # Mailer.js

-Nodemailer implementations for your applications.
+Nodemailer Gmail implementations for your applications.

 !
 Suitable for personal use